 What Is Hepatitis B?

-Hepatitis B is a disease caused by the hepatitis B virus (HBV).
-This virus attacks the liver.
-The disease can cause:
+Hepatitis B is a disease caused by the hepatitis B virus.
+This virus attacks the liver and cause:

-Most hepatitis B infections clear up without treatment.
-But it can develop into chronic hepatitis B. This can lead to serious complications, even death.
+Most of these infections clear up without treatment.
+Others develop into chronic hepatitis B. This can lead to serious problems and death.

 What Is the Hepatitis B Vaccine?

 The vaccine is given as an injection into the muscle.
 It is often given in a series of 3 to 4 shots over 6 months.

 Most newborns have the first dose of the hepatitis B vaccine (HBV) within 24 hours of birth.
 Two more injections are given at ages 1 to 2 months and 6 to 18 months.

 Some types of HBV will need 4 doses.